jivahire-com/cpp-thread-safe-cache/docs/development/FirmwareDesign/PowerManagement.md

 |Throttling Sensor|Used by BMC to determine current throttling state of SOC|state sensor (performance)|Normal/Throttled/Degraded
 |SOC Power Cap Effecter|Used by BMC to set a power cap on the SOC|numeric effecter|Watts

 ## Early Validation

 While the mechanics of the power control loop will be tested pre-silicon, there will be no actual clock scaling or voltage control until we're running on silicon.
 For this reason, a SW power model (python) which currently models the power of the CPU VR (loadline loss, core LDO losses, static/dynamic core power, etc) has been developed which will be used to test behavior of the PID loop with varying power caps, core activities, VM throttle/boost priorities, remote die info, etc.

+## CLI Interface

+### CLI Requirements

+- As described earlier, the CLI interface for the power service shall exist outside of the power service itself.
+- The CLI interface on any of the dies shall interact with both dies and fetch required values.
+That way, power service on both dies can be controlled using one CLI.
+- The power service CLI shall be able to handle both synchronous (non-posted) and asynchronous (posted) commands.

+### CLI Design

+The power_cli module piggybacks on the FpFWCLI module from shared services.
+Since the 1pfw CLI service supports 2 levels of menu/sub-menu, the CLI commands are architected into 2 layers:

+- All commands fall under the `pwr` menu.
+- There are 4 kinds of commands that are provided:
+    1. `cfg` to query (pre-set) configurations.
+    1. `set` to set configurable inputs.
+    1. `status` to query various power parameters in real time.
+    1. `log` to control logging features in the power service.

+The `cfg` commands also have a sub-command to query knob settings.

+The naming convention for different commands is this: `<menu> <command_category>_<command_subcategory(optional)>_<command>`.
+For example, to set the power status cap, the command would be `pwr set_cap`.

+> Note: The current design implemented supports only Die 0.

+- The CLI interacts with the power service via a driver framework interface.
+It uses the default queue to send async messages to the power service.
+- The power service shares the default queue with the SSI service.
+Hence, care needs to be taken that the RequestTypes for SSI and Power CLI do not overlap.